opengisci/dsad/_posts/2025-01-28-interactive-spatial-stories.md

 ## Loops to close

-- Assignment 3: varians of Getis-Ord cluster analysis
+- Assignment 3: variants of Getis-Ord cluster analysis
 - Managing data for group projects
   - challenges with Git?
   - Census & other government data can go in the public folder